zzonyo/trust-docs-test/source/index.html.md

 ### The one interfaces is:
 - Query whether the system is available: https://api.hbdm.com/heartbeat/
+- Besides the above one rest interface, for getting the infomation that system maintenance with service suspended, could by subscrib system status updates websocket interface（<a href='https://docs.huobigroup.com/docs/option/v1/en/#subscribe-system-status-updates'>Subscribe system status updates</a>）

 ## Query whether the system is available